yuxuantaoisak/unit_3/Project/README.md

 To complete logging in, there are three conditions that all need to be satisfied: the length of the result variable is exactly one, meaning that there are only one user information that corresponds with the information entered by the user; the admin status is either 0, normal user, or 1, admin user; checked_hash must return true.

+### Validating password

 Since the password is not directly stored into the database as it appears, the check_hash method must be used to validate the password.
 It compares a hash and a original text to see if they match, and return true or false.
 Here, it must return true for the program to proceed.

+### Confirming admin status

+The code confirms the admin status of the user, which is either 0 or 1.

 As the code shows, if the admin status is 0 (false), the user will jump to home page for normal users, while the page turns to admin home page if admin status is 1 (true).
 With this design, the user can go to their respective home pages without entering extra information on their admin status, as the system automatically communicates with the SQL database to confirm the user's admin status.

 Also, the LoginPage.admin class variable is defined as True if the user logs in as an admin.
 This variable can be passed and used in other classes in order to confirm whether the current user is an admin or not, and further display corresponding pages and functions according to their status.

 ![Screenshot 2024-03-07 at 0 26 59](https://github.com/yuxuantaoisak/unit_3/assets/144768397/fefa0b9e-a791-47fd-bcb5-18892632b3ba)